hikalkan/presentations/2024-07-17 WeAreDevelopers Berlin/live-coding.md

 ## Test the API

-* Open `/swagger`, show the Book API, create a book.
+* Open `/swagger`, show the Book API

+* Create a book on the swagger UI.

 * Test the API on the developer console, get list of the books:
   ````javascript